 I'm just now starting to do this and it's harder than I thought.
 But I do like this tutorial.
 As well as the meal planning archives on I am THAT Lady.
-Sometimes when we have nothing at home we have to eat out, which is why meal planning is crucial to a no spend challenge, and making sure you're not caught with your pants down.
+Sometimes when we have nothing at home we have to eat out, which is why meal planning is crucial to a successful no spend challenge.
+Make sure you're not caught with your pants down.

 Settle on a Mantra